yatesco/seafile-docs/deploy_pro/setup_with_swift.md

 The above config is just an example.
 You should replace the options according to your own environment.

-Seafile only supports Swift with Keystone as authentication mechanism.
-Currently only the v2.0 auth protocol is supported.
+Seafile supports Swift with Keystone as authentication mechanism.
 The `auth_host` option is the address and port of Keystone service.The `region` option is used to select publicURL,if you don't configure it, use the first publicURL in returning authenticated information.

+Seafile also supports Tempauth and Swauth since professional edition 6.2.1.
+The `auth_ver` option should be set to `v1.0`, `tenant` and `region` are no longer needed.

 It's recommended to create separate containers for commit, fs, and block objects.